petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-settings/changing-your-public-sites-settings.md

 At the bottom of this screen, you also have two controls for site membership:

-* **Membership Type**: whether any users can join your site (*Open*), the site is visible but users must request to join (*Restricted*), or users must be specifically invited to the site and can't see it otherwise (*Private*).
+**Membership Type**: Define how membership works on your site.
+Your choices are users can join your site (*Open*), the site is visible but users must request to join (*Restricted*), or users must be specifically invited to the site and can't see it otherwise (*Private*).

-* **Allow Manual Membership Management**: whether or not users can be manually added or removed to the site.
+**Allow Manual Membership Management**: Choose if users can be added or removed manually to the site.

 More restrictive membership types will be appropriate when you make the private intranet and extranet sites later.

-For this site, keep the default options so any user can freely access it.
+For this site, keep the default options so any user can register for an account.

 ## Restrict Menu Access by Role

 Next, you'll restrict access to the site's key menus on your site.
-Disabling the Control Menu for users on your site (the menu bar across the top of the screen) also prevents access to the Site Menu on the left.
+Disabling the Control Menu (the menu bar across the top of the screen) for users on your site also prevents access to the Site Menu on the left.

 By default, new members joining your site already won't have access to these menus because they won't have [roles with those permissions](https://learn.liferay.com/web/guest/w/dxp/users-and-permissions/roles-and-permissions/understanding-roles-and-permissions).
 However, the Delectable Bonsai public site should still use this setting to carefully select which roles grant access to the menus.